How to Manage a Sales Pipeline for Accounting Firms

 Understanding Sales Pipeline Management

 Sales pipeline management involves tracking leads and opportunities for new revenue across all sources within the firm.
 It organizes potential business into various stages, from initial contact and lead generation to negotiation and closing.
-This systematic approach helps firms optimize their conversion rates
+This systematic approach helps firms optimize their conversion rates.

 Importance of Sales Pipeline Management in Accounting Firms